cferdinandi/reef-js/content/api.md

 If you assign your component to a variable, you can stop reactive rendering with the `component.stop()` method, and start it again with the `component.start()` method.

+The `component.render()` method manually renders a component in the UI.

 ```js
 // Create a component
 let app = component('#app', template);